GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

   ),
   caption: flex-caption(
     short: [
-      Typical simulation workflow.
+      Typical simulator execution workflow.
     ],
     long: [
-      This figure illustrates the typical execution flow.
+      This figure illustrates the typical simulator execution flow.
-      After an initialization phase, the simulator operates discrete steps between which the microphones and sources can move.
+      After an initialization phase, the simulator proceeds in discrete steps, during which microphones and sources may move.
     ],
   ),
 )